west china medical publishers

 find Keyword "Off-pump" 40 results

-• Clinical Outcomes of Plication of Left Ventricular Aneurysm During Off-pump Coronary Artery Bypass Grafting
+• Clinical Value of Cardiac Troponin I in the Early Postoperative Period of Off-pump Coronary Artery Bypass Grafting

 • Benefits of Off-pump Coronary Artery Bypass Grafting in High-risk Patients with High EuroSCORE